Heber Blankenhorn

-Heber Blankenhorn (March 26, 1884 – January 1, 1956) was a 20th-Century American journalist, psychological warfare innovator, and union activist who served on the National Labor Relations Board and recognized decades later by the U.S. Army as both Distinguished Member of the PSYOP Regiment (DMOR) and original "Silver Knight" for his service during both world wars in the "Psychological Operations Regiment."
+Heber Blankenhorn (March 26, 1884 – January 1, 1956) was an American journalist, psychological warfare innovator, and union activist who served on the National Labor Relations Board. and recognized decades later by the U.S. Army as both Distinguished Member of the PSYOP Regiment (DMOR) and original "Silver Knight" for his service during both world wars in the "Psychological Operations Regiment."

 Background

 Heber Holbrook Blankenhorn was born in Orrville, Ohio, on March 26, 1884.
 In 1905, he obtained a BA from the College of Wooster.
-In 1910, he received an MA in History from Columbia University.
+In 1910, he received an MA in history from Columbia University.

 Career

 Journalism

 In 1910, Blankenhorn joined the staff of the New York Evening Sun.
 By 1914, he had become assistant city editor.
 He followed labor issues, unions, and strikes.

 He served as a propaganda expert in France during World War I.

 Labor activist

 In 1919, he became co-director of the Bureau of Industrial Research.
 He worked directly with the Interchurch World Movement and, through it, the Steel Strike of 1919.
 In 1921, he also served as acting publicity director for the Amalgamated Clothing Workers' Union, where he helped establish the New York Leader.

 By the early 1920s the Socialist Party was in severe membership decline and funding of the New York Call became correspondingly tenuous.
 In a last-ditch effort to save the paper, it was reorganized in the fall of 1923 to include non-Socialists in its management.
-On October 1, 1923 the name of the paper was formally changed to the New York Leader as a reflection of this new orientation.
+On October 1, 1923, the name of the paper was formally changed to the New York Leader as a reflection of this new orientation.
 Pacifist minister Norman Thomas, formerly of The World Tomorrow, was named as editor of the publication.
 Heber Blankenhorn became managing editor, Evans Clark business manager, and Ed Sullivan sportswriter.
 This effort to stabilize the daily newspaper's funding was unsuccessful, however, and the New York Leader was terminated just six weeks later.

 From 1921 to 1924, he wrote two books on steel unions and contributed to labor journals.
 In 1924, he joined the staff of Labor magazine.